Our Conservation team cleaning the HMS Sirius anchor

 Kevin Sumption has spent many years holding positions on influential boards and governing bodies relating to maritime museums and digital content internationally.
 These include currently serving on the UNESCO World Heritage KAVHA Advisor Board, Norfolk Island; the Executive Board for the International Congress of Maritime Museums; the Organising Committee for the Seventh IMEHA International Congress of Maritime History; and the Executive Program Committee Member for International Cultural Heritage Informatics.
 In addition, Kevin is a current member in Australia of Museums and Galleries NSW; The Executive Program Committee for Museums and the Web, plus the Australian Research Council’s (ARC) “Expert of International Standing” assessing education technology research applications from Australian universities.

-Kevin has been awarded with the recent Dibner Prize from the Society of the History of Technology – John Hopkins University for the Exhibition Cyberworlds: Computers and Connections for digital interpretation, education and community engagement.
+Kevin has been awarded with the recent Dibner Prize from the Society of the History of Technology – John Hopkins University for the Exhibition Cyberworlds: Computers and Connections for digital interpretation, education and community engagement and in 2017, was awarded in the Queen’s Birthday Honours List a Public Service Medal.

 For more information contact: +61282418330